 Bombas is a comfort-focused sock and apparel brand with a mission to help those in need.
 Their socks are seriously comfy!
 And, even better, they donate a pair to someone affected by homelessness for each pair sold.
 So far, they’ve donated more than 40 million pairs of socks.

 A woman-owned and founded skincare company, All Good Products makes organic and GMO-free products for everybody.
 They’re most well known for All Good Goop, an all-purpose hand salve infused with olive oil and farm-grown calendula, and a range of reef-friendly sunscreens.

 10. Klean Kanteen

 We hope that you feel like you can now confidently answer the question: “What is a B Corp?”
-If you’re curious what other brands are certified B Corps, it’s easy to find out with B Lab’s Find a B Corp.
-And if we missed your favorite B Corp, let us know by giving them a big shout-out in the comments below!
+If you’re curious what other brands are certified B Corps or looking for more on the B Corp meaning, it’s easy to find out with B Lab’s Find a B Corp.
+And if we missed your favorite certified company, let us know by giving them a shout-out in the comments below!